Lex Frieden: Biography

 Lex Frieden was born in Alva, Oklahoma, a rural community in northwestern Oklahoma.
 He graduated from Alva Senior High School in 1967 and began studying electrical engineering at Oklahoma State University.
 It was as a freshman that he sustained a spinal cord injury in an automobile accident.
 As part of his rehabilitation from that injury, he went to TIRR Memorial Hermann in Houston, where he met Dr. William A. Spencer, the rehabilitation medicine visionary.
 Dr. Spencer became Lex's mentor.

 Public service

 Frieden's service in the 1970s included membership on a Congressional task force on science, technology and disability empaneled by Olin E. Teague (1910–1981), U.S. Congressman from Texas.
 The panel's mission was to study what was and was not being done in disability-related research across the entire swath of the U.S. Government.
-That panel's work led, in 1978, to creation of the National Institute on Disability and Rehabilitation Research (NIDRR), a unit of the US Department of Education.
+That panel's work led, in 1978, to the creation of the National Institute on Disability and Rehabilitation Research (NIDRR), a unit of the US Department of Education.